eclipse-iceoryx/iceoryx/doc/website/concepts/how-optional-and-error-values-are-returned-in-iceoryx.md

 Many parts of the iceoryx C++ API follow a functional programming approach and allow the user to specify functions which handle the possible cases, e.g. what should happen when data is received.

-This is very flexible but requires using the monadic types `cxx::expected` and `cxx::optional`, which we introduce in the following sections.
+This is very flexible but requires using the monadic types `iox::cxx::expected` and `iox::cxx::optional`, which we introduce in the following sections.

 ## Optional